busterbenson/public/book-of-beliefs.md

 *Abortion and birth control*

 * Abortion and birth control should be legal and readily accessible to everyone who needs it.
-* Birth control should be made available for free to people who need it and can't afford it.
+* Abortion and birth control should be made available for free to people who need it and can't afford it.

 *Assisted suicide*